Creating a new retirement village in Nottingham

-Our team in the Midlands have created the new Winwood Heights retirement village, consisting of 44 extra care apartments and the refurbishment of two existing tower blocks.
+Our team in the Midlands created the new Winwood Heights retirement village, which saw the refurbishment of two existing tower blocks and delivery of a new facility with 44 extra care apartments.

-Procured through the Scape Major Works framework, over all the village will contain over 224 one and two bedroom flats within three interconnected brand new or fully refurbished courts.
+Procured through the Scape Major Works framework, the village provides a total of 224 one and two bedroom flats for local people, spread across a mix of interconnected new or fully refurbished accommodation.

 Winwood Heights allows residents to live independently providing flexible care as their needs change.
 Set in a unique parkland location the homes are all highly energy efficient, meaning lower fuel bills and warmer homes for residents.